 The cost of attending trade school can vary enormously depending on where you live, what program you take, and what type of institution you attend.
 Trade schools can be either private or public, but most are private businesses.
 Here's a breakdown of average costs.

-Tuition can range from around $1,000 to more than $30,000.
-According to the National Center for Education Statistics, average tuition and fees for different types of institutions during the 2017-2018 school year were as follows:1
+Tuition can range from around $1,000 to more than $70,000.
+According to the U.S. Department of Education's College Affordability and Transparency Center (CATC), average tuition and fees for different types of institutions during the 2017-2018 school year were as follows:

 Books and Supplies

 You may also have expenses like books, tools, or lab fees.
-Students in public two-year colleges budgeted an average of $1,240 for books and supplies in the 2018-2019 school year.2 However, some trade school programs include these costs in their tuition rates, so don't assume you need to budget for them separately.
+According to College Board, students in public two-year colleges budgeted an average of $1,460 for books and supplies in the 2019-2020 school year.
+However, some trade school programs include these costs in their tuition rates, so don't assume you need to budget for them separately.

 Overall Net Price

 It may be more useful to consider the average net price of a particular institution—that is, the amount that students typically pay for tuition, fees, books, supplies, and other expenses after financial aid is applied.
-Here are the average net prices for each type of institution during the 2016-2017 school year:1
+Here are the average net prices from the CATC for each type of institution during the 2016-2017 school year:

 Many schools have net price calculators on their websites that allow you to get an idea of what you might pay.